Treatment for Fibromyalgia

 - Seek the service of a qualified acupuncture practitioner.

-- It is safer and proper to make a list of all your major life events from your past.
-This saves your practitioner time he spends asking for background information from you.
+- It is safer and proper to list all your major life events from your past.
+This saves your practitioner the time he spends asking for background information from you.

-- Come along with a list of all drugs you use whether related to the pain you are experiencing or other ailments including supplements you take.
+- Come with a list of all drugs you use, whether related to the pain you are experiencing or other ailments, including supplements you take.
 Some drugs you currently use or in recent times might be responsible for the symptoms you are experiencing in your body.

 - Avoid alcohol, sugar, and caffeine before you embark on the treatment.
 This abstinence should be maintained after treatment for a healthy lifestyle.

-You can also add natural remedies for fibromyalgia to your acupuncture treatment that may increase effectiveness and relieve the symptoms of fibromyalgia such as sleep, rest, diet and supplements, reducing stress, massage, yoga, and tai chi.
+You can also add natural remedies for fibromyalgia to your acupuncture treatment that may increase effectiveness and relieve symptoms such as sleep, rest, diet and supplements, reducing stress, massage, yoga, and tai chi.

-At the Philadelphia Acupuncture Clinic Victor Tsan, MD, Shunwey Wang, LAc, Yelena Galanter, LAc, and Adam Waldhorn, LAc successfully treat fibromyalgia and in the majority of cases, the remission after treatment lasts for a year or longer.
+At the Philadelphia Acupuncture Clinic, Victor Tsan, MD, and David Wu, LAc, successfully treat fibromyalgia.
+The remission after treatment usually lasts for a year or longer.